 Don’t let the many different methods of meditation put you off, all methods have benefits, however some methods may not be right for you and it may take a little effort to find the one that is best for you.

 Finding the right time for meditation is also important.
-For myself I see a morning meditation as one of the most important ones to prepare me for the day.
-Closing the working part of the day with a meditation in the afternoon or evening might also help to structure the day and give your consciousness the chance to slow down and prepare for the quiet period of time before going to bed.
+For myself I see a morning meditation as one of the most beneficial ones to prepare me for the day.
+Closing the working, more active part of the day, with a meditation in the afternoon or evening, might also help to structure the day and give your consciousness the chance to slow down and prepare for the more quiet time of the day, especially the time before going to bed.

 Remember, meditation is a way of you getting in touch with your own inner guidance.
 Your connection to source.
 Whilst we are always connected with this guidance as we go about our day, it is easier for us to consciously connect when we sit quietly and listen.